A not-for-profit social enterprise cafe

 Our Mission is to:

-Enhance the lives of individuals with learning disability through purposeful paid employment.
+Enhance the lives of individuals with learning disability through purposeful paid employment and meaningful voluntary work.

 Offer a first-rate customer experience with good value freshly made food, the best coffee in town and outstanding customer service in a comfortable setting.